gavinksong/cs162-group/doc/project1.md

 ### Algorithms

 ##### Resetting the base priority
 The base priority of the current thread can be set through `thread_set_priority()`.
 The thread's new effective priority becomes the max of the updated base priority and the priority of any held locks.
-If this value is lower than the old priority value, the thread defensively yields the processor.
+If this value is lower than the old priority value, the thread defensively calls `thread_yield()`.

 ##### Choosing the next thread to run
 We will modify `next_thread_to_run()` to use `list_max()` instead of `list_pop_front()` to find the next thread to run.
 After being chosen, the thread will be popped off of the ready list with `list_remove()`.